 - There are no paved paths, wear comfortable shoes to walk through grass

 I encourage you to explore the website before your visit.
 I truly enjoyed reading about the process (and mishaps) they share as they created this stunning property.
-You can tell that it was built with love, and we are fortunate that they open it up to the public for free each year.
+You can tell that it was built with love, and we are fortunate that they open it up to the public each year.

 If you want to dine locally before or after your visit to the gardens, they have compiled a list of restaurants.
 Be sure to check restaurant websites for current hours and rules for dining.